celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 type BadEncodingProof struct {
    Height uint64
-   // Shares contains all shares from row/col
+   // Shares contain all shares from row/col
    // Shares that did not pass verification in rmst2d will be nil
    // For non-nil shares MerkleProofs are computed Shares []*NamespacedShareWithProof